Community Events - Chinook Observer

 PAPA presents “Into the Woods”

-FORT COLUMBIA — Join Peninsula Association of Performing Artists, PAPA, for an adventure “Into The Woods” weekends from July 11 to Aug.
+FORT COLUMBIA — Join the Peninsula Association of Performing Artists, PAPA, for an adventure “Into The Woods” weekends through Aug.
 10 — Fridays 7 p.m., Saturdays 7 p.m., Sundays 2 p.m.
 No Discover Pass required when attending this event.
 Tickets available at Okie’s Thriftway in Ocean Park (open seating only) and online at Papatheater.com (all seating options).
-More information at Papatheater.com.
+More information at papatheater.com.

 Bear River Archers annual 3D Trophy Shoot